isabella232/bas-style-kit/README.md

 vault is contained in `provisioning/.vault_pass.txt` and passed to the `ansible-playbook` at run time.

 For obvious reasons this file is **MUST NOT** be checked into source control and instead be manually copied into place.
-Users can request this file using the information in the *Feedback* section of this README.
+Users can request this file using the information in the *Issue Tracker* section of the Project Management documentation.

 ### Production - remote